If you visit St. Peter's Methodist Church on weekdays and you will often find people there.

 We like our Church and halls to be used by community groups and you may find coffee mornings, school assemblies, music concerts, parent and toddler groups, market research, scouts, drama groups to name but a few!

-There are often people working in the Church office - our Minister, Student Chaplain, Administrator or caretaker.
+There are often people working in the Church office - our Ministers, Administrator or Caretaker.
 Our church is very people-centred!

 Our Sunday activities centre around worship, Junior Church and creche at 10.30am.
 We are a diverse community comprising people of all ages and backgrounds, united by a common desire to explore the Christian message and to encourage each other in living it out.

 We are an inclusive and affirming church - All people are welcome here and encouraged to play their part fully, regardless of gender or gender identity, sexual orientation, ethnic origin, disability, mental or physical health, or social background.